Keep it safe at all times, whether at home or travelling.

 If you have reported your passport as lost or stolen, in line with your country’s national procedures, it will no longer be valid for travel.

-If you try and use it, border police could call you aside for inspection, taking up time and causing stress, with no guarantee you will able to continue your journey afterwards.
+If you try and use it, border police could call you aside for inspection, taking up time and causing stress, with no guarantee you will be able to continue your journey afterwards.

 You could be denied boarding and miss your holiday, business trip, or other important reason for travelling.
 Added to that, you will have wasted money on tickets you can’t use.

-The content of this page represents the views of the author only and is his/her sole responsibly.
+The content of this page represents the views of the author only and is his/her sole responsibility.
 The European Commission does not accept any responsibility for use that may be made of the information it contains.